 ISCI 2001 LIFE AND EARTH SCIENCE FOR ELEMENTARY TEACHERS.
 3 hours.
-Prerequisite: PHSC 1011/ 1011L and MATH 1001 or 1111 with a minimum grade of C. This is an Area F science course which prepares students for further study in elementary education.
+Prerequisite: PHSC 1011/ 1011L and MATH 1001 or 1111 with a minimum grade of C. This is an Area F science course for early childhood education majors.
 The learning outcome and topics of the course are intended to focus on central themes in life and earth science.
-Themes include characteristics of life, cells, heredity, biodiversity, interdependence of life, energy flow, earth systems, lithosphere, hydrosphere and biosphere.
+Themes include: Characteristics of life, cells, heredity, biodiversity, interdependence of life, energy flow, earth systems, lithosphere, hydrosphere and biosphere.
 This is an activity based class with two hours of lecture and two hours of lab integrated together.
 Fall, Spring and Summer as needed.

 ISCI 2002 PHYSICAL SCIENCE FOR ELEMENTARY TEACHERS.
 3 hours.
-Prerequisite: PHSC 1011/1011L and MATH 1001 or 1111 with a minimum grade of C. This course is an Area F science course which prepares students for further study in early childhood education.
+Prerequisite: PHSC 1011/1011L and MATH 1001 or 1111 with a minimum grade of C. This course is an Area F science course for early childhood education majors.
 The learning outcomes and topics of the course are intended to focus on central themes in physical science.
-Themes include matter, energy, forces, electromagnetic/gravitational fields and astronomy.
+Themes include: matter, energy, forces, electromagnetic/gravitational fields and astronomy.
 This is an activity based class with two hours of lecture and two hours of lab integrated together.
 Fall, Spring and Summer as needed.